Doros Crater Trail

 Is Doros Crater Trail difficult?

-Located on the north-western part of Damaraland, the drive is very challenging.
-A 4x4 vehicle is required.
-It is an extremely difficult route and should only be undertaken by experienced 4×4 drivers, preferably in the company of other experienced drivers.
+Situated on the north-western part of Damaraland, the drive is very challenging.
+A 4x4 vehicle is required, as it is an extremely difficult route and should only be undertaken by experienced 4×4 drivers, preferably in the company of other experienced drivers.
 It is always advisable to travel in a group with at least two vehicles in case of a breakdown.
 This route can only be negotiated with the help of GPS coordinates, available at the Tourist Bureau, or in the presence of a knowledgeable tour guide.

 When is the best time to drive Doros Crater Trail?

-Tucked away on the northwestern part of the country, the area is very remote and there are no facilities or fuel.
-The Brandberg-west mine, an old worked-out tin mine, is situated in the area.
+Tucked away in the northwestern part of the country, the area is very remote with no facilities or fuel available.
 The road runs down a tributary of the Ugab River.
-Don't do this trip in the rainy season between November and April.
-Heavy downpours inland can cause the river to come down unexpectedly, trapping the unsuspecting traveller.
+It is not advisable to undertake this trip during the rainy season between November and April, as heavy downpours inland can cause the river to flood unexpectedly, trapping unsuspecting travelers.
 The best time to undertake such a trip is during May, at the end of the rainy season.
-The drive offers stunning views and awesome untouched plains.
+The drive offers stunning views and untouched plains.